New Haven Register: History

 John Day Jackson passed control of the papers to his sons, Richard and Lionel Jackson, then to Lionel's son, Lionel "Stewart" Jackson Jr. The paper was sold to Mark Goodson, the television producer, then to a company headed by Ralph Ingersoll before being sold to the company recently known as Journal Register Company.
 After repeated bankruptcy filings, the paper was sold to Hearst Newspapers in 2017 by JRC successor Digital First Media.

 The Register underwent both a newsroom union decertification and a suit brought by women newsroom employees, both successful, in the late 1970s and 1980s.
 It enjoyed its highest circulation, peaking at more than 100,000, in the mid-1980s.
+Dave Solomon was a sportswriter at the paper for 35 years, writing a long-running column called I Was Thinking.

 On February 21, 2009, the Journal Register Company and twenty-six (26) of its affiliates (including the Register), filed for Chapter 11 of the United States Bankruptcy Code.
 It has since emerged as part of Digital First Media.

 On March 4, 2012, the Register closed its printing operation and sourced printing of the newspaper to the Hartford Courant.

 On September 20, 2014, the Register officially relocated its headquarters closer to the North Haven, Connecticut, city line.
 The former Register building was renovated and became a Jordan's Furniture.

-In 2017, the paper was sold to Hearst.
+In 2017, the paper was sold by Digital First Media to Hearst.

-Newsroom

-The group publisher of Hearst publications in Connecticut is Mike Deluca.
+In 2024, the newspaper moved its newsroom out of New Haven and into the Record-Journal's office in Meriden, which Hearst had acquired the year prior.